Personal Injury

 The Least Common Injuries

-1 – Scalp Avulsions
+1. Scalp Avulsions

 A scalp avulsion occurs when a portion of the scalp is torn away, usually in high-speed accidents or rollovers where the victim’s hair becomes entangled with vehicle parts.
 Though rare, these injuries can be devastating, requiring complex reconstructive surgery.

-Why it’s uncommon in Nebraska: Scalp avulsions are more often associated with convertible cars or motorcycles without helmets.
+Scalp avulsions are more often associated with convertible cars or motorcycles without helmets.
 In Nebraska, where helmet laws exist for motorcyclists under 21, these injuries are less prevalent.

-2 – Diaphragmatic Rupture
+2. Diaphragmatic Rupture

-Symptoms: Difficulty breathing, abdominal pain, and shock.
+Symptoms of a diaphragmatic rupture include difficulty breathing, abdominal pain, and shock.

-3 – Traumatic Aortic Disruption
+3. Traumatic Aortic Disruption

 This catastrophic injury involves tearing of the aorta, the body’s main artery.
-It is typically fatal at the scene due to massive blood loss.
+It is usually fatal at the scene due to massive blood loss.
 Survivors are few, and the injury often results from extreme deceleration or side-impact crashes.

-4 – Ear Barotrauma
+4. Ear Barotrauma

 This injury occurs when rapid air pressure changes, such as those caused by airbag deployment, damage the eardrum or inner ear.
 Symptoms include hearing loss, dizziness, and tinnitus.

-5 – Sternal Fractures
+5. Sternal Fractures

 A fracture of the sternum (breastbone) is a rare injury typically caused by direct impact with the steering wheel or seatbelt.
-Though not life-threatening, it can be painful and limit mobility.
+Though not life-threatening, it can be extremely painful and limit mobility.

-6 – Pancreatic Injuries
+6. Pancreatic Injuries

 The pancreas is a small, delicate organ located deep within the abdomen, making injuries to it exceptionally rare.
 Pancreatic damage usually occurs when the abdomen experiences a direct and forceful impact, such as hitting the steering wheel without an airbag.

-7 – Eye Globe Ruptures
+7. Eye Globe Ruptures

 A rupture of the eyeball can occur when sharp objects or debris penetrate the eye during a crash.
 This devastating injury is rare and often associated with high-speed accidents or when occupants fail to wear seatbelts.

-8 – Atlanto-Occipital Dislocation (Internal Decapitation)
+8. Atlanto-Occipital Dislocation (Internal Decapitation)

 This extremely rare injury involves a complete separation of the skull from the spinal column while leaving the skin intact.
 It is typically fatal but can occasionally be survived with immediate medical intervention.

-9 – Liver Lacerations with Hemobilia
+9. Liver Lacerations with Hemobilia

 A lacerated liver is relatively common in severe crashes, but hemobilia (bleeding into the bile ducts) is an exceedingly rare complication.
 It can result in jaundice, upper abdominal pain, and gastrointestinal bleeding.

-10 – Traumatic Hernias
+10. Traumatic Hernias

 A traumatic hernia occurs when crash forces push internal organs through weakened areas of the abdominal wall.
 This type of injury often goes unnoticed in the initial stages due to its subtle symptoms.

-Symptoms: Swelling, abdominal discomfort, and nausea.
+Symptoms of hernia often include swelling, abdominal discomfort, and nausea.

 Schedule a Free Consultation with Chandler | Conway